LVS may try REIT sell off like Nevada peers: analysts

 That institution added the Las Vegas operation represented “less than 10 percent of Las Vegas Sands’ equity value and less than 10 percent of its consolidated EBITDA [earnings before interest, taxation, depreciation and amortisation].”

-The brokerage further noted Las Vegas generated “only US$487 million,” of the casino group’s of property EBITDA in 2019, “compared to US$3.2 billion in Macau and US$1.7 billion in Singapore”.
+The brokerage further noted Las Vegas generated “only US$487 million,” of the casino group’s property EBITDA in 2019, “compared to US$3.2 billion in Macau and US$1.7 billion in Singapore”.

 David Bain, an analyst at Roth Capital Partners LLC, also cited in a Tuesday memo “perception Las Vegas assets have become non-core,” to the gaming group.

-Mr Bain added some other arguments in favour of disposal.
+Mr Bain mentioned some other arguments in favour of disposal.
 They included “early resumption of gaming’s preeminent public equity dividend payer” – a reference to the fact Las Vegas Sands has currently suspended its dividends as a cash conservation step amid the business disruption wrought by the pandemic.

 Others were: “Headquarter transition to Macau/Asia,” that would be “potentially beneficial in wake of [Macau] concession… negotiations,” with the current rights due to expire in June 2022.